 Pros: Great price point, strong and sturdy, smooth gliding wheels

 Cons: Can scratch easily, large case may exceed luggage standard weight if packed too full, no included lock

-it Luggage is everywhere now.
-It’s a very popular brand at the moment.
+it Luggage is everywhere.
+It’s a very popular brand.
 Why?
 Because it’s incredibly lightweight.
 The smallest of the luggage set is 21″ and weighs just 4.07 pounds.
 Even the middle size only weights 4.5lbs.
 For that reason alone, this is one of our favorite luggage sets.
 They don’t scrimp with the features either.
 You’ll find that the it luggage set has almost all the same features as the higher-end, heavier pieces of luggage.
 If you can pack more and have the case be the same weight, why wouldn’t you want that?

 One of the best innovations on this suitcase is the lay-flat handle.
 It is made from a single piece of aluminum that doesn’t require a bulky mechanism inside the case, so the bottom of the suitcase is flat.
 I love that feature.
 Packing around the handle can be a huge pain.